kabashi/kabashi.github.io/src/publications.md

 ### Recent Talks and Presentations (selected) ###

 - Kabashi, Besim.
+2023. [*The lexis of the Albanian language used in social media: An investigation*](https://korealex.org/44).
+The 16th International Conference of the Asian Association for Lexicography (ASIALEX 2023), June 24, 2023.
+Yonsei University, Seoul, Republic of Korea.

+- Kabashi, Besim.
 2022. [*Lexicographers, corpora and computers*](https://liberalarts.utexas.edu/germanic/events/the-texas-symposium-on-lexicography).
 Texas Symposium on Lexicography, March 29, 2022.
 The University of Texas at Austin, USA.